tuiwidgets/tuiwidgets/doc/ZLayout.rst

 Tui Widgets uses classes derived from :cpp:class:`Tui::ZLayout` to dynamically place widgets based on a specified structure and the widgets requested size and layout policies.

-Layouts can be nested to achive a composed structure.
+Layouts can be nested to achieve a composed structure.
 If a widget has a layout set (using :cpp:func:`void Tui::ZWidget::setLayout(ZLayout *l)` then children connected to that layout will be automatically placed.

-For layouts to properly layout widgets the parent of the widget and the widget anchestor of the layout need to match.
+For layouts to properly layout widgets the parent of the widget and the widget ancestor of the layout need to match.

 Using Layouts
 -------------